wpsmith/envira-gallery-lite/readme.txt

 == Changelog ==

+= 1.0.2.1 =
+* Added ability to pass args in template tag.

 = 1.0.2 =
 * Fixed bug with cropped images not loading properly.
 * Added hook for cache flush utility method.